ashiqsultan/vue-basic-app/README.md

 - Using `{strict:true}` in the Store options will restrict modification of state without using mutations
 ### actions
 - Actions are like a bridge between components and mutations
+- Actions are dispatched like how mutations are commited